-They were far from being satisfy'd with this for an Answer, but a great Crowd of them came down in the Morning by break of Day to our Camp; but seeing us in such an unaccountable Situation, they durst come no farther than the Brook in our Front, where they stood and showed us such a Number, that indeed terrify'd us very much; for those that spoke least of them, spoke of ten thousand : here they stood and looked at us a while, and then setting up a great Howl, they let fly a Crowd of Arrows among us; but we were well enough fortify'd for that; for we shelter'd under our Baggage, and I do not remember that one Man of us was hurt.
+They were far from being satisfied with this for an answer; and a great crowd of them came running down in the morning, by break of day, to our camp; but seeing us in such an unaccountable situation, they durst come no farther than the brook in our front, where they stood, and showed us such a number that indeed terrified us very much; for those that spoke least of them spoke of ten thousand.
+Here they stood and looked at us awhile, and then setting up a great howl, they let fly a crowd of arrows among us; but we were well enough fortified for that, for we sheltered under our baggage, and I do not remember that one of us was hurt.

-Some Time after this, we see them move a little to our Right, and expected them on the Rear, when a cunning Fellow, a Cossack, as they call them, of Jarawena, in the Pay of the Muscovites, calling to the Leader of the Caravan, said to him, I'll go send all these People away to Siheilka; this was a City, four or five Days' Journey at least to the South, and rather behind us: so he takes his Bow and Arrows, and getting on Horse-back, he rides away from our Rear directly, as it were back to Nortszinskoy; after this, he takes a great Circuit about, and comes to the Army of the Tartars, as if he had been sent
+Some time after this we saw them move a little to our right, and expected them on the rear: when a cunning fellow, a Cossack of Jarawena, in the pay of the Muscovites, calling to the leader of the caravan, said to him, "I'll go send all these people away to Sibeilka."
+This was a city four or five days' journey at least to the right, and rather behind us.
+So he takes his bow and arrows, and getting on horseback, he rides away from our rear directly, as it were back to Nertzinskay; after this he takes a great circuit about, and comes directly on the army of the Tartars, as if he had been sent express to tell them a long story that the people who had burned the Cham Chi-Thaungu were gone to Sibeilka, with a caravan of miscreants, as he called them-that is to say, Christians: and that they had resolved to burn the god Schal-Isar, belonging to the Tongueses.